eccentricdevotion/TARDIS/player-preferences.md

 ### `/tardisprefs build`

-You can toggle the whether companions can build inside your TARDIS with this command, type:
+You can toggle whether companions can build inside your TARDIS with this command, type:

     /tardis build [on|off]